C-Loftus/colton_talon/README.md

 Talon is not like a traditional Python environment.
 Stylization and code choices in this repo reflect that

-- All Python files in the Talon user directory are all ran at startup
+- When Talon is loaded, all Python files in the Talon user directory are all ran at startup.
-  - We do not need a central `main()` function from which to enter our scripts, thus we can more tighly scope behavior
+- We do have an exposed central `main()` function from which to enter our scripts
+- Python scripts which define voice commands are _not_ intended to be exported to other Python functions through `import`.
+  - Any shared Python code is defined in specific helper modules and separated from voice command definitions.
-- global variables are actually a _good_ practice for keeping state since Python files that define voice commands shouldn't be imported as modules
+- `global` variables are actually a _good_ practice for keeping state in Talon becuase of the fact each file defines voice commands that are only called from `.talon` scripts which don't have access to these `global` variables.
+  - `global` is a simple way of sharing state across all related functions in one particular file, since we don't want to have to manually pass in state arguments through voice each time.
+It is easier to simply set it for an entire group of related commands.

-  - Talon provides modules, tags, and scopes for setting state that needs to be shard across voice commands.
+  - For more complicated state that can be shared across many voice commands, Talon provides modules, tags, and scopes, all of which expose state to `.talon` scripts.
-  - The `global` keyword is a good indicator of state that is unique to one set of voice commands.
-So in other words, state relevant only to the commands defined in one particular Python file